What? So what I have been working towards was all for nothing?

-Are you in relationship with your lover because you truly love them or because you feed dedication or duty to stay with them?
+Are you in a relationship with your lover because you truly love them or because you feed dedication or duty to stay with them?
 Have you learnt to “love no matter what” and victimise yourself by staying in what in reality is an unacceptable relation?

-Studies have shown that when comparing brain scans of people experiencing maternal love (unconditional love) or romantic love, of the seven areas in the brain there are four active parts which were different and three of these were similar.
-This shows that the feeling we experience in relationship is different from the feeling of love for a child, where we love without the need for a reward.
+Studies have shown that when comparing brain scans of people experiencing maternal love (unconditional love) or romantic love, of the seven areas in the brain there are four active parts that were different and three of these were similar.
+This shows that the feeling we experience in a relationship is different from the feeling of love for a child, where we love without the need for a reward.

 Reality check for relationship

 You love someone because they fulfil certain of your needs.
 They love you because you in turn fulfil their desires.
-When those needs, wants and desires are not or no longer filled, we victimise the partner or ourself, become emotional or leave the relationship.
+When those needs, wants and desires are not or no longer filled, we victimise the partner or ourselves, become emotional or leave the relationship.
 It is not because you are not able to love unconditionally.